 You’ve probably heard that nurse practitioners and physician assistants are increasing access to healthcare for underserved populations, largely because they’re much more likely to work in rural settings than physicians.
-For example, 12 percent of PAs and 18 percent of NPs practice in rural community compared to 9 percent of physicians.
+For example, 12 percent of PAs and 18 percent of NPs practice in a rural community compared to 9 percent of physicians.

 Tammy Bartholomew, DNP, is one such primary care provider.
 After starting out as a medical assistant, she graduated from NP school 12 years ago and now runs her own clinic in Steelville, Missouri, two hours south of St. Louis.
 She’s the only source of healthcare for most of the people in her community of 1,600.

-At the American Association of Nurse Practitioners’ national conference in Indianapolis last week, Dr. Bartholomew received the 2019 State Excellence Award for Missouri, in part for her full-practice advocacy and collaboration with the school district.
+At the American Association of Nurse Practitioners’ national conference in Indianapolis last week, Dr. Bartholomew received the 2019 State Excellence Award for Missouri, in part for her full-practice advocacy and collaboration with the local school district.
 She sat down with Florence Health to discuss the pros and cons of being a family care provider in an underserved area.

 Florence Health: How did you end up at your current practice?